DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 Those trainings...
 Running like the wind...
 The one, who talks, finally took Dovah to meditate with him to the top.

+**The Scrivener's Croft**

+Sometimes the things we want are right near us.

 ---

 ## New Quests